Pulling Test Case changes to local scenarios

 In some special cases, it might be useful to be able to make small changes in the Test Cases synchronized from the scenarios directly in Jira.
 Synchronizing such changes back to the feature files is a complex process and it is only recommended if it's really required.

-SpecSync provides a feature for two-way synchronization using the pull
+SpecSync provides a feature for two-way synchronization using the .

 In order to use the two-way synchronization feature efficiently, we recommend having a team agreement about whether the feature file or the Jira Test Case is the primary source of information at a time.
 For example, in the sprint planning preparation phase, the changes are made in the Jira Test Case, but once the sprint has been started, the changes are made in the feature file first.

-In order to be able to use two-way synchronization, it has to be enabled in the SpecSync configuration file in the synchronization/pull
+In order to be able to use two-way synchronization, it has to be enabled in the SpecSync in the :

 Once this configuration has been done, the general workflow could be: